Hempalta (CVE:HEMP) Trading 33.3% Higher – Should You Buy?

-In related news, Director Darren Hartley Bondar sold 453,000 shares of the firm’s stock in a transaction on Monday, January 6th.
-The shares were sold at an average price of C$0.06, for a total value of C$26,274.00.
-Insiders acquired a total of 610,474 shares of company stock worth $27,499 in the last three months.
-Insiders own 27.90% of the company’s stock.
+In other news, Director Darren Hartley Bondar sold 453,000 shares of Hempalta stock in a transaction dated Monday, January 6th.
+The stock was sold at an average price of C$0.06, for a total transaction of C$26,274.00.
+Insiders bought 610,474 shares of company stock worth $27,499 in the last three months.
+Corporate insiders own 27.90% of the company’s stock.

 Hempalta Corp., an agricultural cleantech company, produces and processes industrial hemp in North America.
 It manufactures products using a process known as HempTrain that enables to produce a range of hemp-based commercial and consumer products.
 The company also engages in the hemp carbon credit market.